mark-ssh/alx-interview/0x06-starwars_api/README.md

-# Solutions to tasks on 0x06.
+# Solutions to the alx tasks on 0x06.
 Star Wars API